 Leadership Overview

-Minneapolis Community Technical College has 6 executives leading key functions including finance, information technology, presidential leadership, and board governance.
+Minneapolis Community Technical College has 5 executives leading key functions including strategy, information technology, and foundation development.

 Driven by a commitment to accessible education, Minneapolis Community Technical College empowers individuals through diverse programs and community engagement, fostering career advancement and personal growth.